IUnknown68/n-d-map/README.md

 - Constructor: The constructor does **not** support (yet) an `iteratable`-argument.
   The one and only argument is the number of dimensions this instance should have.
-- Every function taking a key argument in `Map` (`delete`,`get`,`has`,`set`) takes multiple key arguments in a `NDMap`.
+- Every function taking a key argument in `Map` (`delete`,`get`,`has`,`set`) takes multiple key arguments in a `ND(E)Map`.
 The function will check if all keys are present, and throw if this is not the case.

 ```javascript